Marie successfully defended her PhD thesis. Congratulations!

 Benny got an article accepted in Bioinformatics.

-An article together with the group of W. Wenzel got accepted in FEBS Letters.
+An article together with the group of Prof. Wolfgang Wenzel got accepted in FEBS Letters.

 Claude finished his Diploma thesis.
 Congratulations!

 Our application for the WE-Heraeus seminar got accepted.